QAInsights/Performance-Engineering-Questions/README.md

  - To whom I should share the report?
  - Do I need to share it daily or weekly?
- - Following are the metrics which wil be available in the report.
+ - Following are the metrics which will be available in the report.
    * Minimum response time (ms)
    * Maximum response time (ms)
    * 90th percentile